awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.RemovalPolicy
-- *Default:* The resources are not deleted (`RemovalPolicy.RETAIN`)
+- *Default:* The resources are not deleted (`RemovalPolicy.RETAIN`).

-The removal policy associated with the workgroup.
+The removal policy when deleting the CDK resource.

+If DESTROY is selected, context value `@data-solutions-framework-on-aws/removeDataOnDestroy` needs to be set to true.
+Otherwise, the removalPolicy is reverted to RETAIN.

 ---